The call for abstracts will open in October 2022.

 - Authors will receive notifications before the early registration cut off on the status of their abstract.

-- Submissions with “INCOMPLETE” status cannot be processed.
+- Submissions with an “INCOMPLETE” status cannot be processed.

 - Submitters may return to the online system to edit abstracts, revise information, correct typographical errors, tables, graphics, or delete a submission at any time before the submission deadline.
 After this time, the system will be closed and completed abstracts reviewed by SHEA.
 An author may not revise or resubmit an abstract in order to make changes or corrections after this deadline; adding or removing authors after the submission deadline is not permitted.
 The abstract may be withdrawn or, if accepted, the error may be indicated during the presentation.
 Proofread abstracts carefully to avoid errors before they are submitted.
 SHEA is not authorized to make changes to a submission.